opendatamesh-initiative/odm-specification-dpdescriptor/docs/quickstart/infrastructure.md

     }
 }
 ```
+## Trip Execution Data Product Descriptor
+The [Trip Execution Data Product](./example.md) is composed of two infrastructural components.

+The file <a href="#">infra.json (coming soon) :fontawesome-brands-github:</a> contains the definition of these components.

+You can read it on GitHub or cut and paste its content to <a href="https://jsoncrack.com/editor" target="_blank">JSON Crack :octicons-link-external-24:</a> for more interactive visualization.

 ## Summary
 This page has shown that:

-- a data product is composed not only by its public interface but also by internal componnets
+- a data product is composed not only of its public interface but also of internal components
 - infrastructural components required by application components that implement services exposed by a data product through its ports are internal components described through an [Infrastructural Component](../resources/specifications/1.0.0-DRAFT.md#infrastructuralComponent).
 - [Infrastructural Component](../resources/specifications/1.0.0-DRAFT.md#infrastructuralComponent) contains general information related to the specific infrastructure component but also all the required information to provision the onfrastructure in an automatic and reproducible way.
-- the DPDS uses *infrastructure as code (IaC)*  to define how to provision infrastructure but do not enforce the use of any particular IaC tool, preserving in this way its [technology independence](../overview/README.md#principles).
+- the DPDS uses *infrastructure as code (IaC)*  to define how to provision infrastructure but does not enforce the use of any particular IaC tool, preserving in this way its [technology independence](../overview/README.md#principles).

-[The next page](./components.md) describes how to reuse portions of an data product descriptor document to make it more readable and less redundant, reducing file size and maintenance cost.
+[The next page](./components.md) describes how to reuse portions of a data product descriptor document to make it more readable and less redundant, reducing file size and maintenance cost.